Call for participation

 Please note:

-Task participants must submit a paper for the NTCIR-11 meeting (unrefereed) and at least one member of participated groups must attend the meeting at NII, Tokyo in December 2014.
+one member of participated groups must attend the meeting at NII, Tokyo in December 2014.

 Please visit Temporalia website for more information about the task: